BROAD Best Practices Somatic CNV Panel is used for creating a panel of normals (PON) given a set of normal samples.

 Some of the common input parameters are listed below:

-• Input reads (--input) - BAM/SAM/CRAM file containing reads.
-In the case of BAM and CRAM files, secondary BAI and CRAI index files are required.
+) - BAM/SAM/CRAM file containing reads.
+In the case of BAM and CRAM files, secondary BAI and CRAI index files are required. - Intervals (

-• Intervals (--intervals) - required for both WGS and WES cases.
-Formats must be compatible with the GATK -L argument.
-For WGS, the intervals should simply cover the autosomal chromosomes (sex chromosomes may be included, but care should be taken to avoid creating panels of mixed sex, and to denoise case samples only with panels containing only individuals of the same sex as the case samples)[4].
+argument.
+For WGS, the intervals should simply cover the autosomal chromosomes (sex chromosomes may be included, but care should be taken to avoid creating panels of mixed sex, and to denoise case samples only with panels containing only individuals of the same sex as the case samples)[4]. - Bin length (

-• Bin length (--bin-length).
+).
 This parameter is passed to the PreprocessIntervals tool.
 Read counts will be collected per bin and final PON file will contain information on read counts per bin.
-Thus, when calling CNVs in Tumor samples, Bin length parameter has to be set to the same value used when creating the PON file.
+Thus, when calling CNVs in Tumor samples, Bin length parameter has to be set to the same value used when creating the PON file. - Padding (

-• Padding (--padding).
-Also used in the PreprocessIntervals tool, defines number of base pairs to pad each bin on each side.
+).
+Also used in the PreprocessIntervals tool, defines number of base pairs to pad each bin on each side. - Reference (

-• Reference (--reference) - Reference sequence file along with FAI and DICT files.
+) - Reference sequence file along with FAI and DICT files. - Blacklisted Intervals (

 Changes Introduced by Seven Bridges